loicfred/Lacunar_Stroke_Project/README.md

 The results are then shown and adding to the database records of the patient with the current data and values input.

 <img width="725" alt="image" src="https://github.com/user-attachments/assets/095e528e-59a7-4e50-88a0-769b9be594d8" />

+**Disclaimer**
+- Note that the website information is entirely fictituous and does not belongs to any real organization.